MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/reference/HcsCreateComputeSystem.md

 ## Description

-Creates a new compute system, see [sample code](./ComputeSystemSample.md#CreateStartVM).
+Creates a new compute system, see [sample code](./tutorial.md) for simple example.

 ## Syntax